rhargreaves/mega-drive-midi-interface/README.md

 FM channels, ignoring the specific MIDI channel the event is sent to.
 This allows for polyphony within a single MIDI channel.
 In addition, any FM parameter change made will be sent to all FM channels.
 If all FM channels are busy, the note on event is dropped.

+## Dynamic Mapping Mode

+When dynamic mapping mode is enabled (SysEx `00 22 77 03 01`), MIDI channel note-on/off events are dynamically routed to free FM and PSG channels.
+That is, MIDI channels no-longer map directly onto device channels but are virtualised and note-on/off events and MIDI program data is set on the next available channel.
+This mode is best suited for playback of General MIDI files and makes full use of available YM2612/PSG capacity.

+This mode is a work-in-progress.
+Currently only MIDI program data is applied between channels re-mapping.

 ## MIDI Message Reference

 ### Channel Mappings